 Is this Pumpkin Oatmeal Banana Bread gluten free?

-Yup.
-And dairy free, too, as long as you use dairy free chocolate chips.
+This bread is also dairy free – as long as you use dairy free chocolate chips.
 I love Enjoy Life Brand.

 Can this Pumpkin Oatmeal Banana Bread be made into muffins?

 Yes!
 So glad you asked – I made these as muffins and even as mini muffins for my son’s preschool snack!
 The mini muffins were ready in ten mins and the regular size muffins were ready in 15-18 mins.
 I have some in my freezer right now!

 I hope you love this Pumpkin Oatmeal Banana Bread as much as we do!

 Thank you Bob’s Red Mill for sponsoring this post.
 It means so much to me to work with brands that I love and use in my kitchen daily!

 - 2 cups Bob's Red Mill Gluten-free Old Fashioned Oats

 - 2 eggs

 - 2/3 cup mashed ripe bananas about 2 small or 1 1/2 large ripe bananas

 - 2/3 cup pumpkin puree not pumpkin pie filling